ariebovenberg/whenever/benchmarks/comparison/README.md

 python benchmarks/comparison/run_arrow.py
 ```

+Make sure that:
-Tip: make sure to build `whenever` in release mode before running the benchmarks!
+- `whenever` is built in release mode
+- `time_machine` isn't installed. **Whenever** detects it and uses a slower code path if it is installed.

 ## Generating the graphs